John Logsdon, Chair

 - Once you have a crime report filed, contact the major credit reporting agencies and place a 90-day security alert or permanent freeze of your credit report.

 While many people are struggling to make ends meet in these tough economic times, some people are responding with criminal schemes that take advantage of others.
 The Federal Bureau of Investigation has two website features that offer tips on ways to ways to both identify and avoid scams.
-You can find the FBI's tips on fraud schemes at:

 We strongly encourage you to look over the tips offered by the FBI and share them with people you know who might be the targets of scam artists.
 More than anything, caution is advised when offered any new product, service, prize, or deal.
 Sadly, our difficult economic times seem to have encouraged these criminals.